ignas-seskauskas/hinder/README.md

 ```

 4. `cd backend`
-5. `yarn install`
+5. `yarn/pnpm install`
-6. `yarn watch-ts` in first terminal (this will compile ts files to js on save)
+6. `yarn/pnpm watch-ts` in first terminal (this will compile ts files to js on save)
-7. `yarn serve` in second terminal (this will run your compiled js files)
+7. `yarn/pnpm serve` in second terminal (this will run your compiled js files)

 Edit entity files to change database structure.
-All entities sync after running `yarn serve`
+All entities sync after running `yarn serve`~~